PgOutput2Json/PgOutput2Json/README.md

-# pg2rabbit
+# PgOutput2Json
-Pg2rabbit library uses PostgreSQL logical replication to push changes, as JSON messages, from database tables to RabbitMQ.
+PgOutput2Json library uses PostgreSQL logical replication to push changes, as JSON messages, from database tables to a message broker, such as RabbitMq or Redis.